mtreinish/stestr/doc/source/MANUAL.rst

 -------------

-stestr is configured via the '.testr.conf' file which needs to be in the same directory that testr is run from. stestr includes online help for all the options that can be set within it::
+stestr is configured via the '.testr.conf' file which needs to be in the same directory that stestr is run from. stestr includes online help for all the options that can be set within it::

   $ stestr run --help